Competition Frequently Asked Questions

 WHAT DOES IT COST TO PLAY

-play winter ball varies but is usually $25 per player.
+play spring is $150 per player.
 There are other

 costs as well.
-For example, a second sets of uniforms (an absolute
+For example, two sets of uniforms (an absolute

 league pays for one tournament each year and there is a cost in gas,